 Ian’s primary research interests concern the executive labour market and related issues associated with gender, corporate governance, executive remuneration and shareholder voting.
 His work often applies econometric techniques to panel datasets.
 More recently, Ian's work on the executive labour market has developed to consider the implications for the firm's international strategy on issues such as exporting, hiring, networking, and innovation.
 He is also interested in how the economics of sport (particularly cricket) can provide insights into the processes by which decisions are made within firms.

 Ian’s research has been used to inform policy at HM Treasury and the Department for Business, Energy & Industrial Strategy (formerly Department of Business, Innovation and Skills).
 Recently, he has made submissions to the BIS’ ‘Executive Remuneration’ and ‘The Future of Narrative Reporting’ Discussion Papers, and the ‘Hutton Review of Fair pay in the Public Sector’.
 He also engages with corporate governance industry participants such as Manifest Information Services Ltd.

-Gregory-Smith I. (forthcoming) `Positive action towards gender equality: Evidence from the Athena SWAN Charter in UK Medical Schools' British Journal of Industrial Relations.
-Link to on-line appendix.
+Gregory-Smith I (2017) Positive Action Towards Gender Equality: Evidence from the Athena SWAN Charter in UK Medical Schools.
+British Journal of Industrial Relations.
+View this article in WRRO

 Main, B & Gregory-Smith I (2017) Symbolic Management and the Glass Cliff: Evidence from the Boardroom Careers of Female and Male Directors.
 British Journal of Management.
 View this article in WRRO